 Cochrane Collection Plus (Ebsco)A collection of evidence-based medicine resources that includes journal articles, clinical trials, and systematic reviews.
 Allows searching of Cochrane Central Register of Controlled Trials, the Database of Abstracts of Reviews and Effects, the Cochrane Database of Systematic Reviews, the NHS Economic Evaluation Database, the Health Technology Assessments, and the Cochrane Methodology Register.

-Joanna Briggs Institute SUMARI Tool (Ovid)The System for the Unified Management, Assessment and Review of Information (SUMARI) is the Joanna Briggs Institute's premier software for the systematic review of literature.
+JBI SUMARI Tool (Ovid)The System for the Unified Management, Assessment and Review of Information (SUMARI) is JBI's premier software for the systematic review of literature.

 It is designed to assist researchers and practitioners in fields such as health, social sciences and humanities to conduct systematic reviews.
 SUMARI supports 10 review types, including: